-^{} Southland Regional Carbon Footprint 2018 - www.greatsouth.nz/resources/southlands-greenhouse-gas-emissions-2018
+^{} Southland Regional Carbon Footprint 2018 - www.greatsouth.nz/resources/southlands-greenhouse-gas-emissions-2018 (please refer to this report for an understanding of the methodology used and the data sources).

 ^{} Great South is a council-controlled organisation, jointly owned by Invercargill City Council, Southland District Council, Gore District Council, Environment Southland, Invercargill Licensing Trust, Mataura Licensing Trust, Southland Chamber of Commerce, Southern Institute of Technology and Community Trust South.
 It is Southland's regional development agency which facilitates the implementation of the B2025 Southland Long Term Plan, as well as supporting the regional emissions reduction journey by working with businesses to reduce their greenhouse gas emissions across the region.